Nebula-Block-Data/docs/Get_Started/Deploy_Products.md

 ## Serverless Endpoints

-These are endpoints that contain general LLM models which are exposed to you and able to use.
+These are endpoints that host various LLM models which are exposed to you to use.
+These LLMs are open to use for all our customers.

-To see a tutorial, see the [Quickstart guide](../Serverless_Endpoints/Quickstart.md)
+To see a tutorial, see the [Quickstart guide](../Serverless_Endpoints/Quickstart.md).

 ## Dedicated Endpoints

-Similar to serverless endpoints, dedicated endpoints are endpoints containing LLM models that are exposed to you for use in your projects.
+Dedicated endpoints are like serverless endpoints, but far more customizable.
+That is, you can select the hardware and
-However, these LLM models are customizable and the hardware used is up to you as well.
+the desired model (one of ours or even your own!) and we'll deploy it on its own server.
+Unlike the serverless endpoints above, the server on your dedicated endpoint will serve your workloads exclusively.

-To see a tutorial, see the [Quickstart guide](../Dedicated_Endpoints/Quickstart.md)
+To see a tutorial, see the [Quickstart guide](../Dedicated_Endpoints/Quickstart.md).

 ## GPU Instances

-GPU instances are the core product of Nebula Block, and involve GPU virtual machines in a variety of different configurations for you to run in your projects.
+GPU instances are the core product of Nebula Block.
+They consist of on-demand GPU virtual machines, customizable with a variety of configurations for you to run in your projects.

-To see a tutorial, see the [Quickstart guide](../Instances/Quickstart.md)
+To see a tutorial, see the [Quickstart guide](../Instances/Quickstart.md).

 ## SSH Keys

-Although not a product at Nebula Block, SSH keys are used for GPU instances.
+SSH keys are used for the security and access of GPU instances (note this is not a NebulaBlock product).

-To see a tutorial, see the [Quickstart guide](../SSH_Keys/Quickstart.md)
+To see a tutorial, see the [Quickstart guide](../SSH_Keys/Quickstart.md).